shutterstock/public-api-javascript-sdk/docs/VideosApi.md

 const id = "17555176"; // String | The ID of the collection to which items should be added

-const body = new ShutterstockApiReference.CollectionItemRequest(); // CollectionItemRequest | Array of video IDs to add to the collection
+const body = new ShutterstockApiReference.Body11(); // Body11 | Array of video IDs to add to the collection

 api.addVideoCollectionItems(id, body)